jeremySrgt/gomoku/README.md

 # gomoku
 AI implementation on gomoku game.

-This is a study project in ESIEE PARIS
+This is a study project for ESIEE PARIS